k-shimari/nod4j/README.md

  *  Options are described at https://github.com/takashi-ishio/selogger/tree/v0.2.1

-You can find the execution trace in /path/to/<Directory you want to output>.
+You can find the execution trace in `/path/to/<Directory you want to output>`.

 ## Post Processor Usage
 ### Convert in the Format of JSON
-Run nod4j.jar, which is in the project root, to convert the execution trace in the format of JSON.
+Run `nod4j.jar`, which is in the project root, to convert the execution trace in the format of JSON.

 ```
 $ java -jar nod4j.jar /path/to/<YOUR_PROJECT_DIRECTORY> /path/to/<YOUR_PROJECT_DIRECTORY> /path/to/<Directory you want to output> src/main/frontend/src/assets/project/<YOUR_PROJECT_NAME>